sohonetlabs/nameko-statsd/README.rst

 -------------

-The library expects to find the following values in the config file you use for your service:
+The library expects to find the following values in the config file you use for your service (you need one configuration block per statsd server):

 .. code-block:: yaml

     STATSD:
+      statsd-prod:
-      host: "host"
+        host: "host-prod"
         port: 8125
-      prefix: "your-prefix"
+        prefix: "prod-prefix"
         maxudpsize: 512
         enabled: true
+      statsd-staging:
+        host: "host-staging"
+        port: 8125
+        prefix: "staging-prefix"
+        maxudpsize: 512
+        enabled: false

 The first four values are passed directly to `statsd.StatsClient` on creation.
 The last one, `enabled` will activate/deactivate all stats, according to how it is set (`true`/`false`).
+In this example, production is enabled while staging is not.

 The `StatsD.timer` decorator
 ----------------------------

-Nameko gives you access to the config values when the worker is being prepared for an execution.
+At the time of writing a Nameko service, you don't have access to the config values.
 This means that when we write our service we don't have access to the actual dependencies (they are injected later).

 In order to give the users of this library the ability to decorate methods with the `timer` decorator, we need to do a little bit of wiring behind the scenes.
-The only thing required for the end user is to pass the string representation of the dependency name to the `StatsD` constructor, as shown in the above example.
+The only thing required for the end user is to write the service class so that inherits from `nameko_statsd.ServiceBase`.

+The type of `nameko_statsd.ServiceBase` is a custom metaclass that provides the necessary wirings to any `nameko_statsd.StatsD` dependency.

 You can pass any arguments to the decorator, they will be given to the `statsd.StatsClient.timer` decorator.